-London Lodge became a battle-ground between a group focused around Anna Bonus Kingsford on the one side; and Helena Petrovna Blavatsky on the other, about whether the TS should include the study of western hermeticism.
-Isabel herself wanted both eastern and western hermeticism to be available to TS members; and tried to mediate as the argument grew more strident.
+London Lodge became a battle-ground between a group focused around Anna Bonus Kingsford on the one side; and Helena Petrovna Blavatsky on the other, about whether the TS should study western hermeticism as well as eastern philosophy.
+Isabel herself wanted both eastern and western ideas to be available to TS members; and tried to mediate as the argument grew more strident.
 Looking back while writing Memorabilia, Isabel felt that she hadn’t done a particularly good job at reconciling the warring factions - she’d been seen as favouring Kingsford, and pro-Blavatsky members of the TS (like Alfred Sinnett) had grown cool towards her.

 Source: Memorabilia p174-176.

 Anna Bonus Kingsford was elected president of the London Lodge of the TS; with Edward Maitland and George Wyld as her vice-presidents.

 Source: Light: Journal of Psychical, Occult and Mystical Research published London: Eclectic Publishing Company of 16 Craven Street London: p143 issue of 24 March 1883 quoting the March edition of The Theosophist.

 Comment by Sally Davis: though Anna Bonus Kingsford believed that all religions were trying to convey the same Truth, she was known to prefer to focus on the western, Christian esoteric tradition.
 So her election was a heavier punch than they had mustered so far, by the pro-western group within the TS.
 Isabel, of course, was a member of London Lodge and I’m sure she would have voted for Dr Kingsford.
 I don’t think she will have thought Dr Kingsford’s election would lead to quite so much trouble, though.